NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 	dig example.com @127.0.0.1

-So we tell the dig tool to look up the IP address for example.com, and to ask this information to the server running at the ip address ``127.0.0.1``, which is where our Unbound machine is running.
+Here we tell the dig tool to look up the IP address for example.com, and to ask this information to the server running at the IP address ``127.0.0.1``, which is where our Unbound machine is running.
-Note on the output from ``dig`` there is a "SERVER" section where, hopefully, we can verify that the server is indeed running as expected.
+Note on the output from ``dig`` there is a "SERVER" entry in the Answer section where, hopefully, we can verify that the server has indeed answered our query.
+It should look like ``;; SERVER: 127.0.0.1#53(127.0.0.1)``.

+To make checking later easier we can also do a ``dig`` query without specifying an IP address which the uses the machines default DNS resolver.

 .. code-block:: bash

-	;; SERVER: 127.0.0.1#53(127.0.0.1)
+	dig example.com

+Here the SERVER in the response should look like ``;; SERVER: 127.0.0.53#53(127.0.0.53)``.

 Setting up for a single machine
 -------------------------------